Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery? no new findings
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
+Our resource centre, old washing machines that could turn into worm farms.

 Helpful Report

-What are three words that describe the activities in this kit? fun, extending, different
+What are three words that describe the activities in this kit? educational, engaging, inspiring

 How effective was the resource in fostering critical thinking about food waste issues?